Fourteenth Doctor: Appearances

 As part of Doctor Whos 60th anniversary specials, the Fourteenth Doctor next appears in "The Star Beast".
 Arriving in Camden Town, the Doctor bumps into former companion Donna Noble (Catherine Tate) – who had her memory of the Doctor wiped following a Time Lord biological metacrisis by him in his similar-looking tenth incarnation – and her daughter Rose (Yasmin Finney).
 Encountering the alien Meep who plans on destroying London, the Doctor is forced to trigger the metacrisis, granting Donna access to the knowledge that will enable them to save the city.
 Donna seems to perish until it is revealed that Rose has inherited some of her mother's repressed Time Lord abilities, allowing the DoctorDonna's powers to be shared safely between the two.
 Later, Donna spills coffee on the TARDIS console, forcing it into an uncontrolled dematerialisation.
 The TARDIS crash lands aboard a spaceship that is adrift at the farthest edge of the universe, where they encounter shape-shifting entities known as "Not-Things".
 When they return to Camden, a few days after their departure, they discover Wilf (Bernard Cribbins) has been keeping watch for the TARDIS, who warns them that the world is coming to an end.
 The Doctor and Donna team up with UNIT, where the Doctor is reunited with several allies from past adventures to combat a plot by the Toymaker (Neil Patrick Harris) to create global anarchy.
 In the ensuing battle, the Fourteenth Doctor is shot by the Toymaker, but instead of regenerating, the Doctor "bi-generates" – a supposedly mythical Time Lord process where the new incarnation splits off as a separate physical entity.
 The Fourteenth Doctor teams up with the new Fifteenth Doctor (Ncuti Gatwa) to defeat the Toymaker.
 The Fifteenth Doctor warns his predecessor that he's worn himself out and needs to process the psychological impact of recent events.
 The Fourteenth Doctor settles down with Donna and her family, while the Fifteenth Doctor goes off in a duplicate version of the TARDIS to embark on new adventures.

-The Fourteenth Doctor appeared in Comic Relief's Red Nose Day special for 2023, in which host Lenny Henry regenerates into him as the Fourteenth Doctor rushes off to host the show.
+David Tennant appeared in costume as the Fourteenth Doctor in Comic Relief's Red Nose Day special for 2023, in which co-host Lenny Henry regenerates into him and rushes off to host the show.
 A costume based on the Fourteenth Doctor's was also added to the video game Fall Guys as part of a promotion for the 60th anniversary specials.